-Anyone who has traveled to the United States will know how seriously border security is taken.
-In recent years, Customs & Border Protection (CBP) agents have been increasingly searching travelers’ electronic media, with a five-fold increase from 2015 to 2016 alone.
-So it’s important to understand your rights in order to protect your data when crossing borders.
+Anyone who has travelled to the United States will know how seriously border security is taken.
+In recent years, Customs & Border Protection (CBP) agents have been increasingly searching travellers’ electronic media.
+As our digital devices usually contain our most private information, you might want to think twice before a situation where someone could request access to your machines.
+So it’s essential to understand your rights to protect your data when crossing borders.
 Then you can take necessary precautions to prevent unwanted legal troubles.

-First of all, your rights at the border depend on whether or not you are a US citizen.
-CBP agents cannot deny US citizens entry into the country, but the protections for other groups (including green card holders) are less strong.
-Failure to cooperate with CBP agents can cause legal permanent residents to have their status scrutinized and possibly jeopardized.
-Travelers with a visa or visa waiver (such as ESTA) can be denied entry by agents.
+Your rights at the border depend on whether or not you are a citizen of the country you enter.
+As a citizen, you will not be refused to enter, but your devices may be taken from you for some hours in case you refuse to collaborate.
+Failure to cooperate with agents can cause legal permanent residents to have their status scrutinized and possibly jeopardized.
+Travellers with a visa can be denied entry by agents.
 Non-citizens do not technically have to give up passwords or encryption keys.
-However, the CBP reserves the right to refuse entry if you fail to cooperate.
+However, border agents have the right to refuse entry if you fail to cooperate.

-It should go without saying that to protect your data when crossing borders you should not lie to CBP agents or other officials.
-So if you don’t want to expose your passwords or data to them, your best bet is to genuinely not have access to this information on your devices.
-A good place to start is to remove social media apps like Facebook, LinkedIn, and WhatsApp from your phone.
+If you don’t want to expose your passwords or data to border agents, your best bet is not to have access to this information on your devices.
+A good start is removing social media apps like Facebook, LinkedIn, and WhatsApp from your phone.
 You can easily re-download these apps once you are safely through the border crossing process.
-Remember, if a CBP agent asks for your login credentials for a particular app, non-citizens risk being denied entry if they do not cooperate.

 Bear in mind that a wiped device may cause the border agent to be suspicious.
-If you decide to take this risk, then the best method is called ‘secure formatting’.
+If you decide to take this risk, then the best method is ‘secure formatting’.
 This means that your hard drive is first wiped and then overwritten.
-This method ensures that authorities cannot use special software to recover files that were deleted with a quick format.
+This method ensures that authorities cannot use special software to recover files deleted in a quick format.

-If you’ve got a Chromebook, you can restore your device’s factory settings and remove locally stored data.
-Keep in mind that anything stored on Google’s Cloud services will remain there when you perform a factory reset.
+Remember that anything stored on Google’s Cloud services will remain when you perform a factory reset.

 Encrypt your files on the cloud

-Keeping sensitive files off your local device is a good way to avoid exposing this information when entering the United States.
+Keeping sensitive files off your local device is a great way to protect your data when crossing borders.
 However, there are some extra precautions you should take when using cloud-based file storage.
 Services such as boxcryptor, Cryptomator, or Sookasa offer an extra level of security by encrypting files that are placed into specially-designated folders.
-This means that you can reduce the risk of someone accessing sensitive data, even in case of compromised cloud accounts.
+It means that you can reduce the risk of someone accessing sensitive data, even in case of compromised cloud accounts.

 – Mailfence Team